brcak-zmaj/almir.ansible/README.md

 GPL-3.0-or-later

 > Note: I am providing code in the repository to you under an open source license.
 Because this is my personal repository, the license you receive to my code is from me and not my employer.
+This repo contains "shortened" versions of my personal roles - If interested in full versions or custom roles please contact me at ansible@th2h2f0rt1.33mail.com

 ## Stats